Why Clean Water Is Important

 Ultra-light backpackers or thru-hikers have different needs than campers.
 These users search for the lightest weight gear they can.
 If you trek hundreds of backcountry miles, pick a chemical treatment.
 It’s best to add a small prefilter if you prefer water without debris in it.
 If you don’t like the taste of chemical purification try adding an effervescent vitamin C tablet after treatment.

-Although, if you’re backpacking for a couple days in a medium to large group, you can split the water treatment duties.
+Although, if you’re backpacking for a couple of days in a medium to large group, you can split the water treatment duties.
 Use a pump filter or few large squeeze water filters.
 These are easy to pack and deliver decent flow rates.

 For an activity like trail running you want to choose the lightest and safest options.
 Some may pick a chemical treatment but expect waiting for over 30 minutes before clean water.
 I prefer bottle-style or small squeeze water filters for instant drinkable water.
 These are lightweight and durable if you trip and fall.

 Planning an epic trip climbing up the mountains?
 If so you know weight is the biggest factor for choice of water treatment.
 In the alpine you have a better chance to come across clear water sources than you would below the tree line.
 This is because sub-alpine areas have more wildlife to contaminate a water source.

 For this activity you can rely on a water filter like a straw or squeeze filter on the go.
 While using a pump or gravity filter at base camp.
 Another option if you want to go for ultra-lightweight is to use chemical tablets or a UV pen.
 But bear in mind with UV you need to account for batteries which add precious weight.